-More than 750 volunteers support the Academy annually and provide a connection between the diverse Bay Area community and the Academy's museum, research, and administration.
 The all-digital Morrison Planetarium uses scientific data to share current discoveries and present immersive shows.
 The Giants of Land and Sea exhibit celebrates Northern California's iconic natural phenomena like redwoods, marine mammals, and fog.
 The Color of Life exhibit explores the role of color in the natural world with vibrant live animals, specimens, and immersive interactives.
 Gems and Minerals Unearthed showcases specimens from the Academy's renowned geology collection.
-The new Skin exhibit explores how this dynamic organ functions in the natural world and shapes the way humans perceive themselves and others.